What is chickenpox?

 A person with chickenpox is contagious 1–2 days before the rash appears and until all the blisters have formed scabs.
 This may take 5–10 days.
 Children should stay away from school or childcare facilities throughout this contagious period.
-Adults with chickenpox who work amongst children, should also remain home.
+Adults with chickenpox who work among children should also remain home.

 It can take 10–21 days after contact with an infected person for someone to develop chickenpox.
 This is how long it takes for the virus to replicate and come out in the characteristic rash in the new host.

 As chickenpox may cause complications in immunocompromised individuals and pregnant women, these people should avoid visiting friends or family when there is a known case of chickenpox.
 In cases of inadvertent contact, see your doctor who may prescribe special preventive treatment.

 Vaccination is available for chickenpox and is highly recommended.

 Chickenpox is highly preventable by vaccination with live attenuated varicella vaccine.
-The vaccine is subsidised ("scheduled") for infants aged 15 months in New Zealand as well as non-immune individuals that are immunosuppressed or are in other special groups.
-Refer to the Immunisation Advisory Centre for further up-to-date information.
+The vaccine is subsidised ("scheduled") for infants aged 15 months in New Zealand as well as non-immune individuals who are immunosuppressed or are in other special groups.
+If in New Zealand, refer to the Immunisation Advisory Centre for up-to-date information.